russdanner/agi-studio-let-them-eat-cake/README.md

 # Source Code
 The game is free.
 I wrote the AGI scripts that 'power' the game.
 I borrowed, modified, and mashed up graphics and sounds.
-The source files are now WinAGI GDS compatible and compile for DosBox and also run in the AGILE engine.
+The source files are now WinAGI GDS compatible and thus compile for DosBox and the AGILE engine.

 ## Version 1.0.0 - 1.7.1
 The source files were text and JSON files that can be edited by any tool.
 I've built plugins for CrafterCMS to edit graphic files and build the game.